2025 books

 goal

-if i were a better man, i’d do something high minded, like targeting research in a specific vein of study. i am not that man.
+if i were a better man, i’d do something focused and high minded. like targeting research in a specific vein of study. i am not that man.

 books